ang-zeyu/infisearch/docs/src/tradeoffs.md

 #### 2.1.
 Generating Result Previews from Source Files

-While generating result previews from source files greatly reduces file bloat, it does mean that an extra round (`RTT`) of network requests has to be made to retrieve said source files.
+On one hand, while generating result previews from source files greatly reduces file bloat, it does mean that an extra round (`RTT`) of network requests has to be made to retrieve said source files.
 Therefore, the tradeoff here is between **file bloat** and **`RTT`**.

 However, it is also more feasible with this option to remove a round of network requests by **compressing and caching** all field stores up front.
-This is because in this option, field stores only store the relative file path from which to retrieve the source files, and are therefore fairly small.
+This is because in this option, field stores only store the [relative file path](indexer/fields.md#special-fields) from which to retrieve the source files, and are therefore fairly small.

 For example, assuming each link takes an average of `25` bytes to encode (including json fluff), and `3MB` (ungzipped) is your "comfort zone", you can store up to `120000` document links in a single, cached field store!

-The relevant options are `pl_cache_threshold` and `field_store_block_size` (configure similar to the earlier `RTT=0` case).
+The relevant options are `pl_cache_threshold` and `field_store_block_size` (simply configure them similar to the earlier `RTT=0` case).

 > ⭐ This is the default settings! (`RTT=2`, Little file bloat, Good scalability)